St John the Evangelist's Church, Corby Glen: Interior

 St John's accommodates seating for 206.
 The late 14th-century nave roof is braced by corbels of grotesque style.
 Its arcades are of four bays supported by piers faceted with four columns, set on polygonal bases, and surmounted by octagonal capitals, and arches.
 The arches are of Decorated style, and Pevsner suggests that they are part of an earlier build.
 He also points to the 13th-century chancel arch containing "most oddly, two plain Norman imposts", these too possibly previously placed elsewhere, a view supported by Cox.
 Above the arch are indications of the earlier chancel roof line, and on the chancel arch wall, above the pulpit on which is carved figure of John the Evangelist, is a small doorway to a former rood screen upper level loft.
 Within the chancel is a further arcade leading to the late Perpendicular north chapel.
 The Perpendicular west tower arch relates in style to the arcades and is edged with a quatrefoil frieze.

 The 17th-century communion rail around the chancel altar was installed to prevent dogs from entering the sanctuary.
 An iron bound chest dating from the 15th century lies close to the south door.
 Stained glass windows, some of which are memorials, include two shields and a figure of St John dating from the 15th century, within a quatrefoil in the north aisle.
 Further medieval fragments are within other windows.
-Within the aisles are box pews, panelled, and dating from the 18th and 19th century.
+Within the aisles are box pews, panelled, and dating from the 19th century.
 Within the chancel are two ledger slabs—slabs over graves—to hold brass plates, and in the chancel chapel a monument dedicated to Frances Wilcox, died 1764.
 Wall plaques by Hawley of Colsterworth are in the north aisle.
 The church font is 13th-century, octagonal, and sits on an 1893 marble shaft.
 Church plate includes a 1609 chalice.

 Wall paintings

-St John's medieval wall paintings from the early 15th century provide the most notable aspect of the church.
+St John's medieval wall paintings from the 14th and 15th centuries provide the most notable aspect of the church.
 Pevsner describes these as "very extensive" and one, a "gigantic St Christopher, originally nearly 11ft high, c.1350" as "a delightful figure."
 There are Nativity scenes, including the Virgin, Child and Magi, and a shepherd and King Herod, in the clerestory.
 In the north aisle scenes include that of St Anne teaching the Virgin.
 Another image refers to the Seven Deadly Sins and a 'Warning to Swearers', in the centre of which is a Pietà, with "devils and elegantly dressed youths" (Pevsner).
+A unique survival in the UK is the 15th century painting in the north aisle of St Michael with the Virgin of Mercy interceding on behalf of the soul he is weighing.
 A Tree of Jesse within an ogee pattern is depicted on the south aisle wall.